LUXMAN vintage audio

 The 2SA836 and 2SC1345 made by Hitachi will sooner or later add a lot of noise and even storm and thunder to your RIAA amp.

-The Hitachi transistors will not survive, so you better start replaceing now.
+The Hitachi transistors will not survive, so you better start replacing now, other brands like NEC or Toshiba may be ok.

-Remember that the Luxman PCB's are delicate when you start desoldering.
+Remember that the Luxman PCB's are very delicate when you start desoldering.

 Small signal transistors that are in this amp of other brands do not need replacement as they do not have silvered but tinned leads.

-The power transistors of this amp are very good ones made by Toshiba, if you have to change a set of these
+The power transistors in this amp are very good, made by Toshiba, if you have to change a set of these use

-There are more equivalents of other brands like NEC also on the market NOS or new.
+There are more equivalents of other brands, NOS or new.
+Apply new thermal grease.

 If you can find NOS TO-3 transistors thats even better, as TO-3 transistors have better heatsink characteristics and

-Very good for such a cheap amp.
+The L30 is a very good, extraordinary sounding amplifier.
 The combination with Tannoy HPD 295A or HPD315 is excelent.

 Take a look at the Tannoy Monitor Gold website for more info on Tannoy speakers.